Welcome to New Vision Ministries for the Blind and Challenged (NVMBC)!

 We invite you to browse the contents of our website.
 We hope our devotions will inspire and entertain you.

 Along with New Vision Ministries, we also have our own business called New Vision Entertainment.
-Currently, NVM reaches out to the local hospital, along with nursing homes and care centers in Maricopa County, AZ.
-We also reach out to people around the US through a Bible study and prayer meeting, which you are encouraged to join via conference line.
+During non-COVID times, NVM reaches out to nursing homes and care centers in Maricopa County, AZ.

 If it is God’s will, we will gladly branch out further.
 We have faith that God will guide us into the service opportunities He has planned for us to find.
 By performing our ministry and entertaining others, we work together to serve the needs of people who have been shunned by society.